 - Optional black sesame seeds for topping

-- Frozen cauliflower is one of my favorite ice substitutions.
+- Quick note about the frozen cauliflower: It's one of my favorite ice substitutions.
 It adds nutrients while not watering the smoothie down like ice would.
-My favorite way to go about preparing it is buying a whole cauliflower head, rinsing and dicing it, and then freezing it in a stasher bag.
+My favorite way to go about preparing it is buying a whole cauliflower head, rinsing and dicing it, and then freezing it in a Stasher bag.
 The soft silicone bag allows you to easily break up the tiny-riced pieces so they don’t stick together when freezing.